zhunhung/toaster/README.md

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.
-* Telegram account (Create one if you do not have it)
+* Slack WEBHOOK URL (Create one if you do not have it)
 * Python 3

 ### Installation

 1. Install via pip
 ```sh
 pip install pytoaster